-management and oversight 1.1 Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions. ✓ 1.2 Companies should disclose the process for evaluating the performance of senior executives. ✓ 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1 . ✓ Principle 2: Structure the board to add value Comply 2.1 A majority of the board should be independent directors. ✓ 2.2 The chair should be an independent director. · • 2.3 The roles of chair and chief executive officer should not be exercised by the same individual. √ √ ✓ should not be exercised by the same individual.
-2.4 The board should establish a nomination ✓ ✓ ✓

-2.6 Companies should provide the information indicated in the Guide to reporting on Principle 2.
+Principle 1: Lay solid foundations for management and oversight Comply 1.1 Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions. \checkmark 1.2 Companies should disclose the process for evaluating the performance of senior executives. \checkmark 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1 . ~ Principle 2: Structure the board to add value Comply 2.1 A majority of the board should be independent directors. \checkmark 2.2 The chair should be an independent director. \checkmark 2.3 The roles of chair and chief executive officer should not be exercised by the same individual. \checkmark 2.4 The board should establish a nomination committee. ✓ 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors. • indicated in the Guide to reporting on Principle 2.

-Principle 3: Promote ethical and responsible decision-making Comply 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: ✓ 3.1.1 the practices necessary to maintain confidence in the company's integrity; ✓ 3.1.2 the practices necessary to take into account their legal obligations and reasonable expectations of their stakeholders; and ✓ 3.1.3 the responsibility and accountability of individuals for reporting and investigating reports of unethical practices. ✓ 3.2 Companies should establish a policy concerning trading in company securities by directors, senior executives and employees, and disclose the policy or a summary of that policy. ✓ 3.3 Companies should provide the information indicated in the Guide to reporting on Principle 3 . ✓ Comply indicated in the Guide to reporting on Principle 3 .
-Principle 4: Safeguard integrity in financial Comply Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit Comply Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee.
-4.2 The audit committee should be structured Comply Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee.
-4.2 The audit committee should be structured so that it: • consists only of non-executive directors; • consists of a majority of independent directors; • is chaired by an independent chair, who is not chair of the board; and Comply
+Principle 3: Promote ethical and responsible decision making Comply 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: \checkmark 3.1.1 the practices necessary to maintain confidence in the company's integrity; \checkmark 3.1.2 the practices necessary to take into account their legal obligations and reasonable expectations of their stakeholders; and ✓ 3.1.3 the responsibility and accountability of individuals for reporting and investigating reports of unethical practices. ✓ 3.2 Companies should establish a policy concerning trading in company securities by directors, senior executives and employees, and disclose the policy or a summary of that policy. ✓ 3.3 Companies should provide the information indicated in the Guide to reporting on Principle 3 . \checkmark Principle 4: Safeguard integrity in financial reporting Comply 4.1 The board should establish an audit committee. \checkmark 4.2 The audit committee should be structured so that it: consists only of non-executive directors; consists of a majority of independent directors; is chaired by an independent chair, who is not chair of the board; and has at least three members. ✓ 4.3 The audit committee should have a formal charter. \checkmark 4.4 Companies should provide the information 1 indicated in the Guide to reporting on Principle 4.